 - Feedback helps identify what works and what doesn’t in your webinar.
 This allows you to make more informed choices the next time and improve as a result.

 - You can also get ideas for future events.
-For example, you may suggest various webinar topics, and your attendees can help you identify the best one.
+For example, you may suggest various webinar topics, and your attendees can help you identify the best one with their suggestions.

 - Sharing their opinions makes participants feel like they matter (and they do).
-They can open up to you, which provides for a deeper personal connection.
+They can open up to you, providing a deeper personal connection.

 - Finally, you can use attendee testimonials to market your future webinars to potential viewers and diversify your landing page.